Pranav-Kale/SOAR-Automation-Home-Lab/README.md

 All machines were set to Bridged Network Mode so they could communicate with each other and with the host systems seamlessly.

-🖼️ [Screenshot of VM Network Settings & IP Configurations (ip addr/ipconfig output) for Each VM]

 ---